Perlence/porcupy/docs/language.rst

 Unlike Python, Porcupy introduces a distinction between variables and constants.
 Constants are not assigned to in-game variables, like ``p1z``, the value of constant is stored only in compiler's memory.
-To define a constant, write it's name in upper case:
+To define a constant, write its name in upper case:

 .. code-block:: python